Nickatak/ChamberNetwork/README.md

     - Breakdown of responsibilities:
     	- GB:
     		- Responsible for appearance of all pages (html and css)
-    		- Responsible to rendering all pages
+    		- Responsible to rendering all pages (setting up urls and views to render pages)
     		- Responsible for navigating within site (intra-site links)
     	- NT:
     		- Responsible for all back-end functions and comm with database

 	- Views necessary:
 		- [x] Welcome page (houstonchambermusic.org)
+			- [x] URL path and view to render
 			- [x] Background images parallax w/ text and links
 			- [x] Navbar top
 				- [x] Link to Welcome (active)